SaaS

 1. Efficient Time Management

 Many people believe time is the most valuable commodity.
-Manual and inefficient recurring billing processes require hours of work and the task is often complex and understandably subject to human error.
+Manual and inefficient recurring billing workflows require hours of work and the task is often complex and understandably subject to human error.

 With subscription billing automation, manual processes related to subscription activations, invoicing, renewals, payment processing, dunning management, and more are dramatically reduced.